iot-gmbh/backend-json-model/README.md

 The connection to the Postgres-DB is created by `cds-pg`, DB-deployment is done with `cds-dbm`.
 Both adapters are created by the CAP-community and are open-source products.

 > Note:
 > Heroku requires certain SSL-configurations when deploying to its Postgres-Service.
 Thus we needed to perform slight modifications of `cds-dbm`'s `PostgresAdapter.ts`.
+Atm the package is referenced locally via `file:../cds-dbm`, so it needs to be cloned first (https://github.com/BenediktHoelker/cds-dbm).

 ## Deployment to Heroku